Ana Fernández / SEO

 • Use numbered lists, bullets, or tables when useful

-• Format with H2 and H3 to give structure
+• Format with H2 and H3 to provide structure

 • Include clear entities (names, products, locations)

-👉 Tip: Optimize a URL by type of intent or question.
-Don't try to cover it all in one long page.
+👉 Tip: optimize one URL per type of intent or question.
+Don't try to cover everything on a single long page.

 4. Use schema markup for structured content

-Using structured data helps engines understand What is your content about and how to respond to it.
+The use of structured data helps engines understand what your content is about and how to answer it.
 Some useful schemas for voice search:

 • FAQPage